branding

 To get your brand out there, you must spread your message through several different channels.

-While this isn’t an apples-to-apples comparison to a chiropractor gaining new patients, the premise is the same.
-Sending out one postcard because your patient schedule just got thin isn’t a marketing strategy.
+Therefore, sending out one postcard because your patient schedule just got thin isn’t a marketing strategy.
 It’s a touchpoint, but not a marketing plan.

 You have to blitz your new patient drawing area with compelling messages that reflect your brand.